canada-ca/open-source-logiciel-libre/en/guides/using-open-source-software.md

 ## Active and Fair Consideration

-Open source software must be selected on the basis of its additional inherent flexibility, when there is no significant functionnality difference with closed-source solutions.
+Open source software must be selected on the basis of its additional inherent flexibility, when there is no significant functionality difference with closed-source solutions.

 If an open source software based solution meets most of the users needs but requires investment to develop remaining functionalities, this option must be considered by comparing the total cost of migrating, including exit and transition costs.

 See [Guides for Publishing Open Source Code](publishing-open-source-code.md).

-Using open source software provides an opertunity to share and reuse existing solutions, components, and processes with no additional, or minimal, licence costs.
+Using open source software provides an opportunity to share and reuse existing solutions, components, and processes with no additional, or minimal, licence costs.

 ### Cloud

-Some open source software is available directly as software as a service (SaaS) on the cloud either for free or subsrciption based.
+Some open source software is available directly as software as a service (SaaS) on the cloud either for free or subscription based.
 Most open source software can be deployed using platform as a service (PaaS) infrastructure as a service (IaaS).
 Open source software is often what is running at the PaaS and IaaS layers of the cloud stack.